 You are invited to participate in this research project, which is called the ‘Eating Disorders Genetics Initiative’, or EDGI.

-We are seeking people 18 years of age and over who have experienced an eating disorder at any time in their life to participate.
+We are seeking people 18 years of age and over who have experienced an eating disorder (ED) at any time in their life to participate.
+We are also seeking people who have never had an eating disorder (controls).

 This Participant Information Sheet/Consent Form tells you about the research project.
 It explains what is involved in the study to help you decide if you want to take part.